Wrongful Termination Checklist: Everything You Need to Know

 An employee fired for refusing to take part in and actively participate in an act condemned by public policy is considered a whistleblower.
 An example would be notifying authorities of the fraudulent practices of an employer.

 If you need help with a wrongful termination checklist, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.